John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 * Throws exception if not allowed to delete in database (foreign key constraint).
 * Tests updated/added

-## EPIC: HomeBudget using database
+## EPIC: HomeCalendar using database

-As a user of the Budget API,
+As a user of the Calendar API,
-I only provide the database filename only so that I can manage a HomeBudget in a streamlined, scalable, maintainable manner.
+I only provide the database filename only so that I can manage a HomeCalendar in a streamlined, scalable, maintainable manner.

 **Assumptions**